MiaPT/word_count_down/README.md

 - [ ] page for overall statistics
 - [ ] add authentication
 - [ ] move locally stored data to db for logged in users
+- [ ] small confetti animation when user finishes today's work
+- [ ] big confetti animation when the user finishes a project

 Ideas to explore